- Design your project using a 3D modeling/CAD software such as Tinkercad or download pre-designed files from Thingiverse.

 - Submit your 3D project files to the Library for printing using the online form.

-- Upon review and approval, the project will be printed using one of our 3D printers at the Cavalry Hill Public Library.
+- Upon review and approval, the project will be printed using one of our 3D printers at a library branch.

 - When your project is complete, you will be notified with pickup details.
 (Curbside pickup will be available during current library operating hours)

 - All 3D printing projects must adhere to our guidelines and restrictions.

 - We ask that you limit your print requests to no more than two designs per month.

 - Projects may take longer than usual to complete and staff will provide the project's print status throughout the process.

 To ensure safe and effective operation of our 3D printer equipment, please read the following 3D Printing Guidelines and Restrictions before submitting a 3D print request